carletes/python-tips/virtualenv-and-git/02-python-packaging/session.rst

-Python packages are distributed as source or binary bundles of Python code (binary packages may also include platform-specific shared libraries, if C extensions where used).
+Python packages are distributed as source or binary bundles of Python code (binary packages may also include platform-specific shared libraries, if C extensions were used).

 Many Python packages are available from `PyPI`_, the Python package index.